OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 * In this approach all user responses map to the `SET_DYNAMIC_NUMBER_INTENT`, so every time the same intent is passed through in the code.
 You will have to figure out a way to decide what question the user answered, as it could be any of the four questions.
 * Take a look at the `DynamicNumberKeyFactory`, it includes a crucial part of the puzzle.
 * In the assignment A1 the `SetInitialSavingsIntent` was added and handled, in this assignment you will have to start handling the `SetDynamicNumberIntent`.
 You can start by adding the `SetDynamicNumberIntent` in all places you added the 'SetInitialSavingsIntent'.
+* You can use the `createDynamicNumberIntent()` function in the `FinancialPlanningTestSimulation` class to simulate the dynamic number intent.
+Use the output to determine if the dynamic number is working as intended.

 # Path B: Improve the analysis